SonarSource/sonarqube/server/sonar-docs/src/pages/setup/lts-to-lts-upgrade-notes.md

 **PostgreSQL support (8.9)**
 SonarQube 8.9 only supports PostgreSQL versions 9.6 to 13.
 PostgreSQL versions <9.6 are no longer supported.

+**Webhooks aren't allowed to target the instance (8.9)**
+To improve security, webhooks, by default, aren't allowed to point to the SonarQube server.
+You can change this behavior in the configuration. ([SONAR-14682](https://jira.sonarsource.com/browse/SONAR-14682)).

 **Docker Images for commercial SonarQube Editions (8.2, 8.7)**
 If you wish to deploy SonarQube in a containerized environment, we recommend using the Docker Images provided by SonarSource available on [Docker Hub](https://hub.docker.com/_/sonarqube), now for all SonarQube editions.